Alisceon.com

-Writeup: Raring ๐
+Writeup: Undutmaning Raring

 It’s never too late to put out a writeup on a challenge you did… even a whole month after the actual event.
 This time it is one of the challenges from the Undutmaning, a CTF hosted by three Swedish intelligence/security agencies.
 Just as with my previous writeup this is a forensics challenge, at least by the CTF organizers definition.
 But it has some reverse engineering and crypto in it as well, which was honestly a really nice design choice on their part.
 The challenge felt pretty dynamic and I had to pull out some old schoolbook knowledge to solve some of the steps.
 So with no further ado, let’s dive into the material!

-file is simply a format for storing captured network transmissions, which can then be sifted through by analysts with tools like wireshark.
-Going over the packets flowing back and forth in the pcap
+This challenge starts you off with a pcap file and some allusions that it contains some sort of secret data transmission.
+A pcap file is simply a format for storing captured network transmissions, which can then be sifted through by analysts with tools like wireshark.
+Going over the packets flowing back and forth in the pcap file gives the impression of pretty normal web interactions

-, which seems a pretty poor way of obfuscating an executable but I think we’ve all seen worse work just fine for attackers.
+Wireshark lets you very easily export the data that was transmitted over a lot of protocols, including the omnipresent http.
+And looking into the exported files one pops out very quickly, namely important.rar.
+Extracting the archive yields a file called IMPORTANT.md.cmd, which seems a pretty poor way of obfuscating an executable but I think we’ve all seen worse work just fine for attackers.
 But there are a few other files as well, like a few HTML documents and a cute picture of a cat (which may prove to be more than it looks at first glance).
 The HTML files seems to indicate that the extracted files came from some sort of interaction with a very simple online mail client.
-Someone urges the user “Bob” to have a look at and approve the important report, and links the important.rar
+Someone urges the user “Bob” to have a look at and approve the important report, and links the important.rar file.

-Looking into the important script ๐
+Looking into the important script ๐Ÿ”—

-is a standard old-fashioned batch script.
+As one may guess from the .cmd file extension, the code within IMPORTANT.md.cmd is a standard old-fashioned batch script.
 Well, at least syntactically.
 In reality it is just there to invoke a powershell command because doing heavy lifting logic in batch is a chore and would also likely make the script more cumbersome to ship.
 I’ve added some whitespace to the original to make it legible:

 @echo off